Ave-Wat/osv-w22/README.md

 swp-stack
 * This test checks whether our implementation successfully writes and retrieves pages to the stack.
-* Behavior: this test exits with status -1 due to [insert here]
+* Behavior: this test exits with status -1

 ## Any features or edge cases the test cases do not address
 Full File:
 * The tests and code don't address what happens when the swp_file reaches maximum file size.

 Page permissions preservation:
-* No test for ensuring the file permissions are peserved during swaps.
+* No test for ensuring the file permissions are preserved during swaps.
 * Example: parent alloc's pages.
 The child does something to cause pages to be swapped out.
 The child then goes to write, can it still write?

 ## Any known bugs
 The code breaks with a "PANIC: Kernel error in page fault handler" on line 156 in `pgfault.c`.
 This can be demonstrated by running swp-small.

-* Once the memory fills up, the program tries to evict a page to the swap space and allocate a new page in memory.
-However, our page table entries are incorrect, causing the retrieval of the new page's address to fault.
-* The page table entries are incorrect because we haven't figured out how to manipulate the page table to include another entry when the page is being handed off to the same process.
-Both of the pages, the evicted page and the new page, are possibly still pointing to the same page table address.
+* Once the memory fills up, the program evicts a page to the swap space and hands off ownership to the process that wants it.
+However, there is an issue with our page table entries, causing a fault when we try to use the address of the evicted page.
+The page table entries are incorrect because currently our implementation assumes that another process was the owner of the evicted page; we haven't added functionality for creating another page table entry when the evicted page is being handed off to the same process that owned it previously.

-Implementation uses FIFO for page eviction.
-* Because our implementation uses first in first out to decide which page to swap, thrashing can occur.
-FIFO is not as efficient of an algorithm as LFU or LRU at deciding which page to evict.

 ## Differences in implementation from Project Proposal
 Unfortunately, we were not able to meet our minimum viable goals of eviction and accessing evicted pages.
 We also did not make progress on stretch goals.